What is Bitcoin?

 It is true that the early adopters will benefit a lot more than late comers, but that is true with almost anything.
 Business ventures always benefit the early adopters, the first people to mine gold benefited more because it was so easy to find.
 To label bitcoin a scam for such a reason is completely absurd, because it would suggest almost everything in our society is based on a scam.
 The early adopters always have to take a larger risk, and thus they are better rewarded.

 Also, just because it is "virtual" doesn't make it less valuable than physical money which you can hold.
 The majority of "normal money" is actually stored on computers anyway, and all money is actually stamped with various codes and numbers which are stored on computers.
 The paper it is printed on is simply a way to let you make transactions, but most present day transactions can be done with plastic cards anyway.
-Bitcoins could easily be stored on electronic cards.
+Bitcoins can be and have been stored on electronic cards.

 Isn't mining new bitcoins equal to inflation?